sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 With hardware that meets basic requirements, it also means that even if an attacker manages to get control of the Windows kernel, he or she will be much less likely to be able to run malicious executable code.

+Windows Defender Device Guard can also leverage advanced hardware features on hardware that supports them.
+These features include CPU virtualization extensions (called "Intel VT-x" or "AMD-V") and second-level address translation (SLAT).
+In addition, hardware that includes input/output memory management units (IOMMUs) provides even stronger protections.
+When you enable the features associated with CPU virtualization extensions and SLAT, the Code Integrity service can run alongside the kernel in a Windows hypervisor-protected container.

 If you are an OEM building secure systems, you must provide the hardware to enable these features.

-**Note**  If you are an enterprise IT administrator looking to deploy Device Guard, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).
+**Note**  If you are an enterprise IT administrator looking to deploy Device Guard, see [Windows Defender Device Guard deployment guide](https://docs.microsoft.com/en-us/windows/device-security/device-guard/device-guard-deployment-guide).

 ## Windows Defender Exploit Guard